SiiMeR/unity-volumetric-fog/README.md

 5. Fog settings can be changed by selecting the 'CameraAndFog' gameobject, which is a child of the 'Player' gameobject in the scene hierarchy

 # Enabling benchmark mode
 To enable benchmark mode, enable the Animator and Benchmark components under the 'Player' gameobject and disable the Player script.
-In addition, enable the 'Text' gameobject under the 'Canvas' gameobject.
+Additionally, enable the 'Text' gameobject under the 'Canvas' gameobject.
 Benchmark results are saved to AppData/LocalLow/DefaultCompany/unity-volumetric-fog on Windows.

 # Default controls
 W,S,A,D - Fly around